AC Replacement Cost: What Hill Country Homeowners Need to Know

 Common Off-Season A/C Mistakes to Avoid

 Even though your air conditioner might not be in use during the colder months, neglecting it in the off-season can lead to costly repairs and decreased efficiency when summer returns.
-Hill Country Refrigeration, serving Fredericksburg, shares the most common mistakes homeowners make during the off-season and how to avoid them.
+Hill Country AC, Heating, Plumbing, serving Fredericksburg, shares the most common mistakes homeowners make during the off-season and how to avoid them.

 Forgetting to Clean the Outdoor Unit